-Table 2 summarises the results of predictions in terms of mean squared errors in seconds, using local models trained for each station, and a global model for the whole KTL.
+Results of predictions are compared in terms of mean squared errors in seconds, using local models trained for each station, and a global model for the whole KTL.
 Comparing mean squared errors from prediction using different models, the performance are similar in general, with linear regression being the least accurate, and boosting with regression tree being the most accurate.
 Experiments with larger dataset and other ensemble modeling approaches will be carried out to select the optimal model.
 It is also observed that errors for terminal stations (i.e. WHA and TIK) are larger than other stations, which highlights room for improvement using more specific models.